 What are the security risks associated with fiber optic networking?
 Are there any differences between one vendor's offerings and another's?
-We're considering a vendor that offers fiber optics that can bend around short-radius curves without losing signal, but are trying to learn more about any
+We're considering a vendor that offers fiber optics that can bend around short-radius curves without losing signal, but are trying to learn more about any packet security implications.
+Can you advise?

 Ask the Expert!